mdgolammafuz/ICO-with-ERC20-Token/README.md

     }

     ```
-3. To tranfer tokens from an account to a recipient address (it must also fire a transfer event).
+3. To transfer tokens from an account to a recipient address (it must also fire a transfer event).

     ```javascript